Efficient Spatio-Temporal Signal Recognition on Edge Devices Using PointLCA-Net: Introduction

-Recently, neuromorphic computing -- drawing inspiration from the human brain's capabilities and/or structures -— has emerged as a transformative approach in computing, offering energy-efficient and massively parallel processing elements~\cite{zheng2019learning}.
-A new wave of neuromorphic processors~\cite{amir2017low,davies2018loihi,furber2014spinnaker,hoppner2021spinnaker,khaddam2022hermes,le202364,pei2019towards} has been developed to deliver low-latency and low-power consumption, making them well-suited for modeling Spiking Neural Networks (SNNs) and processing sparse data streams from event-based sensors.
+Recently, neuromorphic systems -- drawing inspiration from the human brain's capabilities and/or structures - have emerged as a transformative approach in computing systems, offering energy-efficient and massively parallel processing elements.
+A new wave of neuromorphic processors including TrueNorth~\cite{merolla2014million, amir2017low}, Loihi~\cite{davies2018loihi, davies2021advancing}, SpiNNaker~\cite{furber2014spinnaker, furber2016large, hoppner2021spinnaker}, BrainScaleS~\cite{schmitt2017neuromorphic,pehle2022brainscales}, Tianjic~\cite{pei2019towards}, and DYNAP-SE~\cite{richter2024dynap} has been developed to deliver low-latency and low-power consumption, making them well-suited for modeling Spiking Neural Networks (SNNs)~\cite{ghosh2009spiking, gruning2014spiking} and processing sparse data streams from event-based sensors.

 SNNs represent a compelling paradigm for modeling temporal dynamics, providing advantages in processing sequential data through discrete spike events that emulate biological neural activity.
-Unlike traditional neural networks, SNNs compute with asynchronous spikes that are temporally precise as opposed to continuous-valued activations that operate on a common clock cycle.
 SNNs have the potential to excel at representing and processing temporal sequences, making them particularly well-suited for tasks involving dynamic patterns and time-varying signals.